Synonyms |

 Analyzing Compounds | Succinic Acid, Maleic Acid |

-The Primesep family of mixed-mode columns offer a wide variety of stationary phases with an unprecedented selectivity in the separation of a broad array of chemical compounds and in multiple applications.
-Corresponding Primesep guard columns are available with all stationary phases and do not require holders.
-SIELC offers a method development service which is available for all customers.
-Ask about our special custom LC-phases tailored for specific separations.
+The Primesep family of mixed-mode columns offers a wide variety of stationary phases, boasting unprecedented selectivity in the separation of a broad array of chemical compounds across multiple applications.
+Corresponding Primesep guard columns, available with all stationary phases, do not require holders.
+SIELC provides a method development service available to all customers.
+Inquire about our specially-tailored custom LC-phases for specific separations.

 Pyridinecarboxylic acids exist as three isomers with different position of carboxylic acid relative to nitrogen in pyridine.
 Three isomers of pyridinecarboxylic acid (picolinic or 2-pyridinecarvoxylic acid, niacin or 3-pyridinecarboxylic acid, isonicotinic or 4-pyridinecarboxylic acid), along with pyridinedicarboxylic acid, are separated on a Primesep 100 column.
 Pyridinecarboxylic acids have a similar empirical formula, and are very similar in terms of hydrophobicity and ionic properties.
 Small differences in these properties are enough to achieve good separation on cation-exchange mixed-mode HPLC column like Primesep 100.
 Retention time for all compounds is controlled by the amount of acetonitrile and amount of ions in the mobile phase.
 Ions in the mobile phase can be created by organic and inorganic acids and corresponding salt buffers.
 Various detection techniques can be used for monitoring pyridinecarboxylic acids.
 Other ionizable isomers can be successfully separated on mixed-mode columns.

-The Primesep family of mixed-mode columns offer a wide variety of stationary phases with an unprecedented selectivity in the separation of a broad array of chemical compounds and in multiple applications.
-Corresponding Primesep guard columns are available with all stationary phases and do not require holders.
-SIELC offers a method development service which is available for all customers.
-Ask about our special custom LC-phases tailored for specific separations.
+The Primesep family of mixed-mode columns offers a wide variety of stationary phases, boasting unprecedented selectivity in the separation of a broad array of chemical compounds across multiple applications.
+Corresponding Primesep guard columns, available with all stationary phases, do not require holders.
+SIELC provides a method development service available to all customers.
+Inquire about our specially-tailored custom LC-phases for specific separations.

-Select optionsSeparation type: Liquid Chromatography Mixed-mode
+Separation type: Liquid Chromatography Mixed-mode

 Column | Newcrom BH, 3.2×50 mm, 3 µm, 100A |